ckothapalli/springboot-kubernetes/README.md

 # springboot-kubernetes
-To export and import the docker images docker build -t springboot-kubernetes:2.0 . docker save -o /tmp/springboot-k8sV2.tar springboot-kubernetes:2.0
+### To export and import the docker images from local Mac to the K8s master node
+docker build -t springboot-kubernetes:2.0 .
+docker save -o /tmp/springboot-k8sV2.tar springboot-kubernetes:2.0